anna-kot/minneapolis-crime/README.md

 1. [Download](https://github.com/kotanna/minneapolis-crime/archive/master.zip) a zip file of the project
 2. Unzip this file to an appropriate location and open the project in RStudio by clicking the `.Rproj` file
 3. Open the included RMarkdown file (i.e., `src/explore.Rmd`) and run the chunk `library(ProjectTemplate); load.project()` to:
-    * read in the global configuration file contained in `config`
+    * read in the global configuration file contained in `config`.
-    * load R packages listed in the configuration file
+    * load R packages listed in he configuration file.
-    * read in datasets stored in `data` or `cache`
+    * read in datasets stored in `data` or `cache`.
-    * preprocess the data using the files in the `munge` directory
+    * preprocess the data using the files in the `munge` directory.
 4. Verify the data imported correctly (you may well get errors at this point indicating that you need to install additional R packages or dependencies, if so, install these)

 You're now ready to start manipulating and analyzing the data, already fully preprocessed.